IvanAleksandrov94/Lenovo-s340-s540-Big-Sur-OpenCore-i5-8265u/README.md

 Keyboard should already be working at this point using VoodooPS2Controller.

 ## Brightness and Volume shortcuts:
 Volume already works.
-For brightness fix, use the SSDT-Q1112 patch.
+For brightness fix, use the SSDT-BRKEY patch.
 Also apply the _Q11->XQ11 and _Q12->XQ12 rename patch via OpenCore config.

 ## Trackpad: